 Put-in-Bay Bachelorette Party Etiquette

-A bride should not have to cover any of the costs of her bridal celebration weekend on Put-in-Bay, so bridesmaids can choose to share the costs of a bachelorette party or ask guests to contribute.
+A bride should not have to cover any of the costs of her bridal celebration weekend.
+So for all Put-in-Bay Reservations, bridesmaids can choose to share the costs of a bachelorette party or ask guests to contribute.
 Bridesmaids are also responsible for helping the bride to dress for the bachelorette party and the wedding, and talking to the groom on the big day.
 If planning the bridal party celebration falls to you as a bridesmaid, don't be afraid to call on the bride's mother for help.
 She can give you advice on decorations and gag gifts the bride will enjoy as well as share some good stories of the bride-to-be when she was younger.

 It is not an absolute rule that the groom's mother be invited to the bridal celebration.
 In current times it is generally understood that a bride wants to party with her friends on her last night out, although it is considered polite to invite both mothers IF the bride's mother has been invited to come along with your group up to the island.
 One way to side-step the issue is to organize a compromise, such as a two-part bachelorette party that invites mothers for the dinner and daytime games and events but leaves them behind when the serious nighttime partying begins in downtown Putinbay.
 Another option is for the bride to invite her own and the groom's mother for an afternoon tea, where the three ladies can get to know each other better in a comfortable environment and save the fun with her girlfriends for later in the day.